gonzalo-munillag/Blog/My_implementations/Global_sensitivity/README.md

 1. Increasing the hamming distance will increase the sensitivities, it makes sense as the larger the number of elements you can include, the more outliers will be present in the neighboring datasets, increasing the L1 norm.
 2. This increase in sensitivity in turn will increase the noise added.
 Whether this is helpful or unhelpful (as the hamming distance multiplies the chosen epsilon in the definition of DP), needs further study.
 On the one hand, having a larger hamming distance will make the probability ratio more distinguishable (undesirable), but at the same time, the randomized mechanisms will contain more noise.
 3. Bounded sensitivities seem smaller than unbounded ones.
-But that is not always the case, you can check in the example given in the next [blog post](https://github.com/gonzalo-munillag/Blog/tree/main/My_implementations/Local_sensitivity), where I give a visual example of how sensitivities are calculated.
+But that is not always the case, you can check the example given in the next [blog post](https://github.com/gonzalo-munillag/Blog/tree/main/My_implementations/Local_sensitivity), where I give a visual example of how sensitivities are calculated.
 4. Bounded sensitivities are more taxing to compute than unbounded, but that might be because of how I implemented the functions.
 5. Sensitivities, in general, seem to either plateau, have a logarithmic behavior, or linear.
 However, this is a large leap of faith as the number of samples is very small.